-A verification statement is required when applying for ADA active membership.
+A verification statement is required when applying for AND active membership.

 Who can sign verification statements?

-Verification statements can be signed only by current program directors of CADE-accredited or approved dietetics education programs.
+Verification statements can be signed only by current program directors of ACEND-accredited or approved dietetics education programs.

 When are verification statements signed and disseminated?